Mariam Sharma Hits the Road

 ISBN 10: 0062445707

 When Shabnam Qureshi’s feisty best friend, Farah, starts wearing the headscarf, it begins to unravel their friendship.
-After hooking up with the most racist boy in school and telling a huge lie about a tragedy that happened to her family during the Partition of India in 1947, Shabnam is ready for high school to end.
+After telling a huge lie about a tragedy that happened to her family during the Partition of India in 1947, Shabnam is ready for high school to end.
 She has a plan: Get through the summer.
 Get to college.
 Don’t look back.
 Begin anew.

 Everything changes when she meets Jamie, who scores her a job at his aunt’s pie shack, and meets her there every afternoon.
 Shabnam begins to see Jamie and herself like the rose and the nightingale of Urdu poetry, which, according to her father, is the ultimate language of desire.
 Jamie finds Shabnam fascinating—her curls, her culture, her awkwardness.
 Shabnam finds herself falling in love, but Farah finds Jamie worrying.